 My Former Life as a Flight Attendant

-One of my regular customers at beauty school heard I was heading to Texas and asked if I would call her daughter while I was there.
-At the time, long distance calls were expensive.
-Only local calls were free.
-When she handed me her daughter's business card with the phone number, I tucked it into my pocket and gave it little thought.
+After finishing cosmetology school with a job lined up at a salon, I was eager to start work a hair stylist when I took a few days off to visit family in Texas.
+One of my customers at beauty school found out and asked if I would call her daughter while I was there.
+Back then, long distance calls were expensive while local calls were free.
+When she gave me her daughter's business card with the phone number, I tucked it into my pocket kept working.

 Training on Board the Aircraft